TimCares/MasterThesis/docs/thesis/experiments/memory_bank.typ

 ) <me_forward_comparison>

-The result is shown in @zs_imagenet_itc_vs_mb.
-The additional forward pass of the momentum encoder adds approximately 5 minutes per epoch, which we consider as marginal.
-However, the performance does not exceed that of the the standard gathering from all devices with just 511 negative examples (effective batch size of 512).
+The result is shown in @itc_vs_mb.
+The performance does not exceed that of the the standard gathering from all devices with just 511 negative examples (effective batch size of 512).
-The experiment seems more promising to achieve a higher accuracy with more epochs, compared to the previous approach, as the latter appears to saturate towards the end of training, but a longer training is both financially unsustainable for us, and lacks efficiency, which we cosider as a key aspect of our work.
-Additionally, adding a momentum encoder increases the complexity of our approach, which, combined with the lack of performance improvement, leads us to abandon this approach.
+However, the experiment seems more promising to achieve a better retrieval performance with more epochs compared to the previous approach (see @coco_val_imagenet_itc_vs_mb), as the latter appears to saturate towards the end of training.

-#let st(r) = text(8pt)[#r]
+We consider efficiency and simplicity as a key aspect of our work.
+Since adding a momentum encoder

+1. increases the complexity of our approach,
+2. increases the training time from approx. 7 hours to 10.3 hours, and
+3. does not lead to a significant improvement in performance,

+we decide to abandon this approach.
+The increase training time can be attributed to the additional forward pass of the momentum encoder and a large matrix multiplication, resulting from the large memory bank.

 #figure(
-    grid(
-        columns: 2,
-        gutter: 2mm,
-        image( "../figures/zs_imagenet_itc_vs_mb.png"),
-        st(table(
+  table(
   columns: 4,
   stroke: none,
   table.hline(),
   table.header(
-            [Model],
-            [ImageNet-1K Accuracy],
-            [Retrieval MSCOCO],
-            [Retrieval Flickr30K],
+    table.cell(rowspan: 2, colspan: 1, align:horizon, [Momentum Encoder]),
+    table.cell(rowspan: 2, colspan: 1, align:horizon, [ImageNet-1K]),
+    table.cell(colspan: 2, align:horizon, [Retrieval]),
+    [MSCOCO],
+    [Flickr30K],
   ),
   table.hline(stroke: .6pt),
-          [Standard ITC], [26.1], [66.3], [42.4],
-          [Momentum Encoder], [26.0], [256], [30.3],
+  [$times$], [*30.3*], [*67.2*], [*78.29*],
+  [$checkmark$], [30.0], [64.28], [76.17],
   table.hline(),
-        )),
 ),
     caption: [Comparison of the Standard ITC approach with momentum encoder and a memory bank of size 65,536.
-The momentum encoder approach does not exceed the performance of the standard ITC approach (right), even though it shows a promising trend towards the end of training (left, validation accuracy on ImageNet-1K).]
+The momentum encoder approach does not exceed the performance of the standard ITC approach.]
+) <itc_vs_mb>

+#figure(
+  image( "../figures/coco_val_imagenet_itc_vs_mb.png", width: 50%),
+  caption: [A momentum encoder shows a promising trend to achieve better retrieval performance towards the end of training.]
-) <zs_imagenet_itc_vs_mb>
+) <coco_val_imagenet_itc_vs_mb>